regnek/ps-css/README.md

 > **Designers:** download [nudg.it](https://nudg.it) to modify [Sketch](https://sketchapp.com)'s *nudge (`Shift + arrow`)* value to 8 pixels instead of the standard 10.
 Or if you use [Adobe XD](https://www.adobe.com/products/xd.html), you can download [this plugin](https://github.com/littlebusters/Adjust-size-by-shortcut-for-AdobeXD) to change the nudge value.

+### Typography

+When setting up your styles, we recommend using a typography scale to size your fonts.
+You can use a tool like [type-scale.com](https://type-scale.com) to create your typographic scale.

+*Remember to set your font sizes relative to the 8pt grid.*

 ### BEM